1. Home

 8. Honda Civic

-Honda Civic Review 2024: front driving
+Honda Civic Review: front driving

 Not all families need an SUV, and if your budget doesn’t stretch to the BMW 3 Series Touring, the Honda Civic hatchback is an excellent option at a more affordable price point.
-The latest version has significantly improved the interior style and infotainment over its predecessor, and it's also a supremely practical choice.

 There’s class-leading safety with eleven airbags, and a variety of standard safety features including emergency braking with pedestrian and cyclist detection, road departure mitigation, lane keeping assist, traffic sign recognition, and intelligent speed assist.
 It’s achieved a five-star Euro NCAP award, unsurprisingly.